 Ken studied Electrical engineering at the Ohio State University.
 He’s spent over 6 years with Voltonix working with OEMs in the ATM, clinical diagnostic and 3D printing markets.

-When he’s not crunching algorithms, Ken spends his time with his wife corralling his two rambunctious boys on the shores of the Gulf Coast.
+When he’s not crunching algorithms, Ken spends his time with his wife and two boys Jax and Brady.

 On the weekend of March 3rd 2017 a cryogenic storage freezer failed.
 2,100 embryos and eggs were destroyed and hundreds of families were left devastated.
 It took only a few hours for the finger pointing and allegations to begin.
 The Ohio fertility clinic blamed the equipment manufacturer; the OEM blamed the hospital.
 The families, who trusted their potential progeny to be stored, had little recourse but to file lawsuits.
 What could predictive analytics via artificial intelligence have done to prevent this?
 Let’s dig in to the details.